The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 Thailand is a country of contrasting landscapes.
-The sprawling capital city of Bangkok is marked with soaring skyscrapers, the Northern Thai countryside is lush with rolling mountains and the long southern coastline is peppered with thousands of tropical Thai islands.
-Creating an all-encompassing Thailand itinerary can be challenging, but certainly not impossible.
-Visitors who have 2 weeks in Thailand will find that it is the perfect amount of time to see the country’s highlights.
+The sprawling capital city of Bangkok is marked with soaring skyscrapers, the Northern Thai countryside is lush with rolling mountains and the long southern coastline is peppered with thousands of tropical Thai Islands.

 2 Weeks in Thailand Itinerary

 We created this Thailand in 2 Weeks Itinerary based on our personal experiences visiting the country.
-We have visited Thailand several times and have traveled around Thailand over the course of multiple years.
-Focusing on our most memorable experiences, we created what we think is the best itinerary for Thailand.
+We have visited Thailand several times and have traveled around Thailand over the course of many years.
+Focusing on our most memorable experiences, we created what we think is the Best Itinerary for Thailand.

-Our detailed two-week Thailand itinerary is organized day-by-day and outlines specific sights and activities that fill each of those days.
-We include top Thailand attractions and activities, tips for what to eat, and our recommendations for where to stay.
+Our detailed two-week Thailand Itinerary is organized day-by-day and outlines specific sights and activities.
+We include top Thailand attractions, tips for what to eat, and our recommendations for where to stay.

-That said, we know not everyone has the time to spend 14 days in Thailand.
-To help travelers with more – or less – time, we have provided additional Thailand itineraries at the end of the post.
+That said, we know not everyone can plan to spend 14 days in Thailand.
+To help travelers with more – or less – time, we have provided additional Thailand itineraries at the end of the article.
 We offer suggestions on how to spend 5, 7 or 10 days in Thailand – and give tips for a Thailand 3-Week Itinerary…or even longer.

 Where To Go in Thailand

-Top Thailand tourist attractions are sprinkled around the country.
-Although relatively close in distance, getting between the regions can be arduous.
-Ancient cities and iconic temples lie in the north, buzzing Bangkok sits on the Chao Phraya River delta and stunning stretches of sand line the southern Malay Peninsula that separates the Andaman Sea from the Gulf of Thailand.
+Top Thailand tourist attractions are sprinkled all around the country.
+Although relatively close in distance, getting between these different regions of Thailand can be arduous.
+Ancient Thai cities and iconic temples lie in the north, buzzing Bangkok sits on the Chao Phraya River and stunning stretches of sand line the southern Malay Peninsula that separates the Andaman Sea from the Gulf of Thailand.

-In such a fascinating land, choosing where to visit in Thailand can be a difficult task – especially with only two weeks in Thailand.
-Some people may choose to focus on only one facet of the country.
+In such a fascinating land, choosing where to visit in Thailand can be a difficult task – even with two weeks in Thailand.
+Some may choose to focus on one facet of the country.
 Visitors who are only interested in Thailand island hopping could almost completely bypass the mainland.
-Travelers most intrigued by ancient civilizations could skip the islands altogether.
-Our Thailand travel itinerary, however, includes a diverse mix of scenic lands, flourishing cities and must-see Thai sights.
+Travelers more intrigued by ancient Thai civilizations could skip the islands altogether.
+Our Thailand Travel Itinerary, however, includes a diverse mix of scenic lands, flourishing cities and must-see Thai sights.

 Destinations For Our 14-Day Thailand Itinerary